 The 911 call began with Rebecca stating, “My fiancé just shot himself in the head on accident!”
 She goes into a scream/crying fit, but is able to stop and answer the 911 dispatcher very clearly, then reverts back into her hysterics.
-Upon their arrival, Law Enforcement took their time snapping photos and assessing the scene before allowing Emergency Responders in to begin their treatment of Daniel.
+Upon their arrival, Law Enforcement took their time taking photos and assessing the scene before allowing emergency responders in to begin their treatment of Daniel.

 After obtaining all of the case files, along with the autopsy report, photos and lab results showing traces of GSR on the person of interest, and zero amounts on Daniel's right hand that allegedly had a hold of the gun when it fired, we believe his death was a cold blooded murder.
 The eyewitness, Maria, has come forward confirming our suspicions.
 Rebecca was known to run around with other men even when she was with Daniel.Our family does not believe that Daniel’s death was a suicide.

 Police did not question the conflicting versions of Rebecca’s story, although she continually contradicted herself.
 Rebecca agreed to take a polygraph test about the facts of that evening but backed out after consulting with her attorney.
 However, she told numerous people that she did take the test and passed it with flying colors.